nrednav/final-year-project/README.md

 ## Backlog
 - [ ] Finish escrow stage interface + backend
+- [ ] Try putting entire project into docker, via dockerfile (so as to manage dependencies)

 ## Stuff to do at end
 - [ ] Display offers to buyer